65 Math

 OpenIntro provides three textbooks (OpenIntro Statistics, Introductory Statistics with Randomization and Simulation, and Advanced High School Statistics) along with a collection of ancillary resources including videos, labs, lecture slides, sample exams, and syllabuses.

-PreTeXt (Various CC and open licences) by various
+PreTeXt by various (various CC and open licences).

 An uncomplicated XML vocabulary for authors of research articles, textbooks, and monographs.
 The best of DocBook, LaTeX, and HTML.
 Outputs: print, PDF, web, EPUB, Jupyter Notebooks.